zarr-developers/zarr-python/docs/contributing.rst

 reasons for this are that we would like to keep the Zarr code base lean and focused on a core set of functionalities, and available time for development, review and maintenance of new features is limited.
-But if you have a great idea, please don't let that stop you posting it on GitHub, just please don't be offended if we respond cautiously.
+But if you have a great idea, please don't let that stop you from posting it on GitHub, just please don't be offended if we respond cautiously.

 Contributing code and/or documentation
 --------------------------------------